r0kym/Discord-Relay/README.md

 Basic bot using [discord.py-self](https://github.com/dolfies/discord.py-self) to relay messages in a channel to a dedicated webhook.

+Note: more conveniently you can use the [docker-compose](docker-compose.yml) file to setup environment variables.

+Then use `docker-compose up -d --build` to launch
 # Setup
 Build the docker image
 ```shell